Toloka

-Toloka is a Netherlander multinational data services company based in Amsterdam, Netherlands.
+Toloka is a Dutch multinational data services company based in Amsterdam, Netherlands.
 It delivers human-in-the-loop annotation and evaluation work that supports the development of generative AI and large language models.

 Toloka is a unit of Nasdaq-listed AI infrastructure provider Nebius Group NV.
 In May 2025, Jeff Bezos’ investment firm, Bezos Expeditions, led a 72 million USD funding round into the company.
 Mikhail Parakhin, CTO of Shopify, also participated in the round.

 Toloka’s clients include Amazon, Microsoft, Anthropic, Shopify, and poolside.

 History

 Toloka was founded in 2014 by Olga Megorskaya as a crowdsourcing and microtasking platform for data markup that improved machine learning and search algorithms.
 As generative AI advanced, it evolved into a provider of specialized data annotation and model refinement for frontier AI developers.

 In 2024, the company's Russian operations were sold to Russian investors.

 Services

 Agentic AI

 Toloka develops data and evaluation systems that help train and assess AI agents.
 Its work includes RL-Gyms that let models learn through simulated tasks, along with human-in-the-loop methods that combine people and AI in shared workflows.